devoncarew/jot/README.md

                        (defaults to "doc/api")
     --[no-]markdown    Include LLM-friendly markdown summaries of the API.
                        (defaults to on)
-    --signature        Write the package API in markdown format to doc/sig.
     --serve=<port>     Serve live docs from the documented package.
                        This serves on localhost and is useful for previewing docs while working on them.
 ```

 ## Markdown API summaries

-Markdown summaries of the package's libraries are emitted into doc/markdown.
+Markdown summaries of the package's libraries are emitted into doc/api.
 These are designed for use by agents and LLMs.
 They are a token dense
 representation of the API; for example, for most symbols, the first markdown
 sentence of the symbol is used (instead of the full dartdoc text).
 In a future
-version, code examples in the documentation will be preserved (as these are
+version, code examples in the documentation will be preserved as these are
-valuable to LLMs).
+valuable to LLMs.

-## Signature generation

-Generate a markdown signature of the current API to doc/sig.
-This is a single
-file that represents the current API.
-Changes in the public API of the package
-will be reflected in changes to the signature file.

-The file is normalized to eliminate non-semantic changes; symbols are lexically
-sorted, ... .
-One symbol is emitted per line; no dartdoc is present in this
-file.

 ## Infima and Docusaurus